Geborgen/nordic-souls/README.md

 ### ENB

 Nordic Souls includes a slightly modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796).
-Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, and `F12` to toggle the ENB.
+Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle the ENB, and `F9` to take a screenshot.

 If you want to change the ENB, you must do the following: